FreeC-14/FreeFetch/README.md

 # FreeFetch

-FreeFetch is a very simple system info tool written in Nim.
+FreeFetch is a very simple system info tool written in Nim for TRKG package manager.
 It shows user, host, OS, kernel, CPU, uptime, desktop environment, window manager, and package count.

 ## How to use